Amazon Kindle Unlimited royalties to authors will take a whack!

 Okay, so $9.99 was a minimal line in the sand for authors to make a return on Amazon Kindle Unlimited earnings from the KDP Select Global Fund.

 At $9.99, authors make around a half a cent a page.
 But at $3.00, it will have to mean less than 0.002 cents per page.
 If that is not close to nothing, I don’t know what is.

-Sure, the Indian market is a lot different to the US or UK market, and India has a LOT of readers, but at $3.00 per month, where is Kindle Unlimited ebook subscription heading?
+Sure, the Indian market is a lot different from the US or UK market, and India has a LOT of readers.
+But at $3.00 per month, where is Kindle Unlimited ebook subscription heading?

 I mean, they are becoming unemployed quite quickly, so they will have plenty of time to read.

-Authors would be happy, though, because they would probably earn one and a half cents a page from my reading.
+Authors would be happy, though, because they would probably earn one and a half cents per page read from their writing.

-To return to sanity now, though, $9.99 per month for Amazon Kindle Unlimited is on the very limit of a subscription model that can reward authors with any degree of fairness.
+To return to sanity now, though. $9.99 per month for Amazon Kindle Unlimited is on the very limit of a subscription model that can reward and pay authors with any degree of fairness.